xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/README.md

 You may download the codes at: https://github.com/xiangyu2022/Symbiotic-Star-RT-Cru-Analysis/tree/main/codes

-It may take a long time to run the simulation part, so we provide our simulation results above directly for your reference.
+It may take a long time to run the simulation part, so we provide our simulation results above for your reference.

 For more technical problems, please contact the author of the paper Xiangyu Zhang at zhan6004@umn.edu.